History

 John Bruno Hare's long running esoteric library.
 The chaos magic section includes Carroll's Liber Null excerpts, a "Defining Chaos" essay, and related texts.
 Spare's writings are hosted in a separate section of the same site.

-The Book of Results
+The Book of Results Paid

 The first published book on chaos magic, written and self published by Ray Sherwin alongside Carroll's earliest work.
 A short, sigil focused primer that codified Spare's method for the new current.